stonemjs/docs/src/docs/architecture/container.md

 const logger = container.resolve(LoggerService)
 ```

-This is particularly useful for classes that haven’t been registered manually — they’ll be auto-bound as singletons by default.
+This is particularly useful for classes that haven’t been registered manually, they’ll be auto-bound as singletons by default.

 You can also control that behavior: